tactcomplabs/sst-bench/README.md

 make test
 ```

-A special set of long tests that may create extremely large files are enabled using:
+A special set of long tests that may create extremely large files can be excluded using:
 ```
-cmake -DSSTBENCH_ENABLE_LARGE_TESTS=ON ../
+ctest -E large
 ```

 ## Special Runtime Notes